-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Aishah Casseus, JD, Title IX Coordinator, 336-758-7258. casseua@wfu.edu or titleixcoordinator@wfu.edu The office is located at room 307 Reynolda Hall.
+If you have been the victim of sexual harassment or sexual misconduct that include but are not limited to domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Aishah Casseus, JD, Title IX Coordinator, 336-758-7258. casseua@wfu.edu or titleixcoordinator@wfu.edu The office is located at room 307 Reynolda Hall.
 Victims are also encouraged to report the matter to WFU Police or WFBMC Security Services as described in the campus-specific sections below.
 Victims are advised that reports of domestic violence, dating violence, sexual assault and stalking made to WFU Police and/or WFBMC Security Services will automatically be referred to the Title IX Coordinator for investigation regardless of if the complainant chooses to pursue criminal charges.